The Evolving Role of the Actuary

 2. In what way is the role of the actuary likely to continue to evolve in the years to come?
 Montoux and Actuartech Preliminary Study

 The study is exploring themes around training, COVID-19, and data science as well as looking to the future role of the actuary in order to provide insight on the areas where actuaries are likely to play a role in the future, including the tools and skills required to do so.
 As part of the ongoing study, actuaries and other industry professionals are invited to take part in a short survey.
-If you are interested in participating in the survey, which will remain open through October, it can be accessed here.

 SECTION 1: THE EVOLVING ROLE OF THE ACTUARY